-The gecko tail is an intriguing body part in the animal world.
+The gecko tail is an intriguing body part of the animal world.
 Some species of geckos, including leopard geckos and day geckos, have a defense mechanism that allows them to "drop" their tails when they feel threatened.
 This tail loss may occur for a number of other reasons as well and tends to be more common in younger geckos.

 Fortunately, gecko tail loss is a natural phenomenon, and your pet should come through it just fine.
 While its tail is growing back, however, there are a few things you can do to ensure it does so in the healthiest way.

 Why Do Geckos Lose Their Tails?

 You might be surprised by a tail drop when you try to grab your gecko by the tail or hold it too tightly when it's trying to escape.
 The detached tail will wiggle and twitch on the ground as though it were still connected to the gecko's body.
 While this can be shocking the first time you see it, it's important not to panic.

 Losing a particular body part is a defense mechanism called autotomy that many animals use.
 Gecko tails are specifically designed to drop: Inside the tail is special connective tissue that creates a location where it can readily break off when needed.
 When this happens, the blood vessels to the tail constrict and very little blood loss occurs.
 This is helpful to remember if you're trying to determine whether your gecko dropped its tail or lost it due to trauma; very little blood is lost when the tail is dropped.

 Eventually, a gecko regrows its tail but it may not look exactly the same.
 The new tail is usually shorter, colored differently, and blunter at the end than the original tail, but this may vary from species to species.

 Though it's a natural process, tail dropping puts stress on a gecko and may impact its health.
 For this reason, it's important that you look at the circumstances that led up to it so you can try to avoid these problems in the future.

 Response to Threats